 CDC Eviction Moratorium: Lawsuit Filed Challenging Unconstitutional Agency Order - TPPF and SLF

-AUSTIN, TX (Nov.
-19, 2020) - Less than one month after a group of property owners filed suit challenging the CDC's unlawful eviction moratorium, the federal court agrees to fast-track the case and hear oral argument on the morning of November 20th.
+UPDATE (Nov.
+19, 2020): Less than one month after a group of property owners filed suit challenging the CDC's unlawful eviction moratorium, the federal court agrees to fast-track the case and hear oral argument on the morning of November 20th.
 Friday's hearing will center around whether the court will enjoin the CDC from enforcing its eviction moratorium - an order which will send thousands (if not tens of thousands) of landlords into foreclosure throughout the country.

 SLF General Counsel Kim Hermann responded: "We are very pleased that the court is taking an interest in our case and granted our motion to expedite.
 We remain hopeful that the Court will agree that the CDC's nationwide eviction moratorium is not only an abuse of power, but an extreme constitutional overreach."